OpenStickCommunity/GP2040-CE/README.md

 #### Which input mode should I use?

 Generally speaking, XInput will be the mode of choice for everything except Nintendo Switch and PlayStation 3.
 XInput mode is the most fully-featured, has the best compatibility with PC games, and is compatible with console adapters like the Brook Wingman product line.
-All else being equal, performance is the same in all modes.
+All modes come with the same great performance!

-#### What is the extent of PS4 support in GP2040-CE?
+#### What is the extent of PS4 and PS5 support in GP2040-CE?

-GP2040 will work on PS4 games that implement support for legacy PS3 controllers.
+GP2040-CE will work on the PS4 in PS4 games that implement support for legacy PS3 controllers.
 Many of the popular PS4 fighting games have this support.
+The PS5 does not support legacy PS3 controllers so you will need a converter like the Brook Wingman.

 #### Will GP2040-CE natively support PS4, PS5, Xbox One, or Xbox Series consoles?